What are MCQs for?

 MCQs can be set up in exactly the same way as sift questions on the Build page, except you will need to list out answers to the questions and select which answer is the correct one.
 You will also have the option of adding a time limit to questions.

-Once candidates have submitted their applications, you'll be able to see their results for the MCQs on the Manage page, under the column titled "Test".
+Once candidates have submitted their applications, you'll be able to see their results for the MCQs in the candidate management page, under the column titled "MCQ".
 See the image below for reference.

 You can determine an MCQ cut-off point for applications, or you can use a combination of their scores for MCQs and their scores at the initial sift to make a decision on whether to keep candidates in the assessment process.